Getting Started

 Step 1: Log In to Your CCOS Account

 Ensure that you are logged in to your CCOS account.
-If you don't have one, request a CCOS user account by completing the online form here.
+If you don't have one, request a CCOS user account by completing the user account request form.
 Choose an identity provider (NIH, InCommon, or Login.gov) for logging in.

 Step 2: Navigate to the Discussion Forums Page